mikicaivosevic/laravel-filters/README.md

 This package allows you to easily create / use filters which transform input values, by removing or changing characters within the value.

+#### Installation

+`composer require abstractrs/laravel-filters`

+Laravel will discover the package by itself.
+If you feel old-school, disable auto-discovery and add Abstractrs\Form\Request\RequestFilterProvider::class to the providers array in your config/app.php.

 #### Config - publish vendor

 ```